Clarence Curry

-Clarence Curry (born December 7, 1981) is an American former professional football defensive back.
-He was originally signed by the Arizona Cardinals of the National Football League.
-He played college football at Villanova.
+Clarence Curry (born December 7, 1981) is an American former professional football player who was a defensive back for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Villanova Wildcats.

 Curry was also a member of the Rhein Fire, Philadelphia Soul, Los Angeles Avengers, New Orleans VooDoo, Nashville Kats, Albany Conquest, Mahoning Valley Thunder, Reading Express, and Lehigh Valley Steelhawks.

 Early life

-Curry attended Parsippany High School in Parsippany-Troy Hills, New Jersey where he was a letterman in football, basketball, and track.
+Curry attended Parsippany High School in Parsippany–Troy Hills, New Jersey, where he was a letterman in football, basketball, and track.
 In football, he was a Second-team All-County and Honorable mention All-Area selection.
 He was also named to the All-County and All-Area teams by the Daily Record, All-County by the Newark Star Ledger and All-State Group III.
 In track, as a senior, he was an All-Conference, All-Area, All-County, and All-Group III States selection.
 In basketball, he was an All-Conference, Second-team All-County and Honorable Mention All-Area selection.

 College career

-Curry attended Villanova University where he majored in communications and played with future Philadelphia Eagles Running back Brian Westbrook.
-As a freshman in 2000, Curry played mainly on Special teams, recorded six tackles on the season, he also blocked a punt and recovered it in the endzone for a touchdown against William & Mary.
+Curry attended Villanova University, where he majored in communications and played with future Philadelphia Eagles Running back Brian Westbrook.
+As a freshman in 2000, Curry played mainly on special teams, recorded six tackles on the season, he also blocked a punt and recovered it in the endzone for a touchdown against William & Mary.
 As a sophomore in 2001, he recorded 32 tackles, 10 passes broken up and two interceptions.
 As a junior in 2002, he recorded 38 total tackles, two interceptions, nine passes broken up, one fumble recovery and one tackle-for-loss.
 As a senior in 2003, he helped lead the school to the #1 ranked scoring defense and total defense in the conference and to the Division I-AA National Championship Semi-Finals.
 During his career, he also helped the school win two conference championships, he was also an All-Conference selection.